integreat-io/integreat-adapter-xml/README.md

   abstraction to avoid starting all paths with `soap:Envelope.soap:Body`.
 When serializing (to the service), the elements are "put back", using `body` as the soap body and `header` as the soap header.
 Default is `false`.
+- `hideXmlDirective`: When set to `true`, the leading `<?xml version="1.0" encoding="utf-8"?>` will not be included in the serialized XML.
+This only has an effect when going to the serice, and the default is `false` (the directive is included).

 ### XML transformer